zepgram/magento2-fast-vm/README.md

 * Phpinfo
   * url: [network_ip]/php

+### Mysql
+Percona server 8.0 is now installed for Magento >=2.4.0

+### PHP
+PHP 8.1 is now installed by default for Magento >=2.4.4

+### Composer
+Composer v2 is now installed by default for Magento >=2.4.2

+### Elasticsearch
+Version 7.6.x of Elasticsearch is now available for Magento 2.4.0.<br>
+For lower Magento version, ES 6.x will be installed.<br>
+Otherwise, you can also completely disable elasticsearch by installing this module: https://github.com/zepgram/module-disable-search-engine

 ## Issues

 ### Windows 10
 There is a known [issue with composer installation](https://github.com/zepgram/magento2-fast-vm/issues/70) on windows 10.<br>
 This issue could not be solved yet, and has already been reported 2 times.<br>
-- It's related to the computer and BIOS configuration.
+- This is related to the computer and BIOS configuration.
-- It's only with "nfs" setting for mount option.
+- This is only reported on "NFS" mount option.

-To solve this, just try to set mount option to "rsync", then after full installation you should be able to fallback to NFS.
+To solve this, I recommend to set mount option to "rsync", then after full installation you should be able to fall back to NFS.

 ### Others
-- If you have trouble during installation please open a new issue on this repository.
+If you have trouble during installation please open a new issue on this GitHub repository.